Kentucky Gov. Andy Beshear goes national with podcast, the hot format for aspiring politicians

 “That is something that is probably new for a lot of politicians,” he said, “and new for their handlers.”

-Beshear's first podcast for SiriusXM will feature an interview with House Minority Leader Hakeem Jeffries of New York, conducted in the company's New York studio and debuting Sept.
+Beshear's first podcast for SiriusXM will feature an interview with House Minority Leader Hakeem Jeffries, D-N.Y., conducted in the company's New York studio and debuting Sept.
 10. The Progress network will air Beshear's podcasts regularly on Saturdays at 11 a.m.
 Eastern.

 The first live call-in show will be next Tuesday at noon, with Beshear joined by Progress host John Fugelsang.